grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "They are increasing speed Sylvia.
 And turning... through our rear port quarter.
 They are going for distance.
 I assume to fire on us."

 In the control room, Bastian overheard this report from Hemi.
 "Maybe they are turning to run away from us."
-He said to Owen through the cigarette hanging from his lip.
+He said to Gregory through the cigarette hanging from his lip.

 Percy looked at the depth gauge: 100 meters.
 "Push her down Bastian."
 She stood behind him and put her hand on his shoulder.